 Better idea: Read bills carefully to spot services you no longer use.
 Call the customer service folks at your phone and cable companies twice yearly to review your accounts for better deals or features you can drop.

 Mistake 4: Buying a new car

-Better idea: Buy used.
-“These days, 100,000 miles is merely the halfway point for a lot of vehicles,” says Bankrate.
+Better idea: Buy used, letting a little depreciation take a lot off your cost.
 Save the money you’d have spent and put it to work.
 Hang on to your car, and drive it for free after it’s paid off.

 Mistake 5: Buying almost anything else new

 Why pay a premium for new books, toys, clothes, cars, tools and sports gear when you can get them for a discount used?

 Better idea: Before shopping retail for a new purchase, see what kinds of deals are available on used goods.
-You can often find furniture, jewelry, clothes, appliances and electronics that look and work as well as new for a sliver of the new price.
-Of course there are some things — mattresses, shoes, digital cameras and stuffed toys, to name a few — you should never buy used.
+You can often find furniture, jewelry, clothes, appliances and electronics that look and work as well as new.
+And you will get them for a fraction of the price.
+Of course, there are some things — mattresses, shoes, digital cameras and stuffed toys, to name a few — you should never buy used.

 Mistake 6: Paying interest on credit cards

-If you are paying, for example, 20 percent interest on credit card balances while your savings are earning just 0.2 percent, you’ve got things upside down.
+If you are paying 20 percent interest on credit card balances while your savings are earning just 0.2 percent, you’ve got things upside down.